JonathanDutoit/bananada-website/_sections/3_datastory.md

   </div>

   <div style="font-size: 14px; line-height: 1.6; padding-left: 10px; border-left: 3px solid #e0e0e0;">
     Turns out you’re both right.
 The interactions do happen, and they’re not rare, but they’re concentrated among a handful of highly active communities.
 Not isolation, but definitely not free flowing conversation either.
-Next, we will analyze more these different aspects of these interactions, as well as their frequency.
+Next up: breaking down these interactions and their frequency.
   </div>

 </div>